Course Catalog

 5 units

 Focuses on particular issues in cognitive psychology.
 Topics vary from year to year.
-Particular issues in language, memory, perception, attention, judgment and decision making, problem solving, reasoning, emotion, cognitive modeling, cognitive neuroscience, and cognition and aging covered.
-Enrollment restricted to graduate students.
+Particular issues in language, memory, perception, cognitive modeling, cognitive neuroscience, and more are covered.
+Enrollment is restricted to psychology graduate students.
 May be repeated for credit.

 PSYC 253